-Founded in 1973, the Northeast Document Conservation Center is the first independent conservation laboratory in the United States to specialize exclusively in the conservation and preservation of paper-based collections.
+Founded in 1973, the Northeast Document Conservation Center was the first independent conservation laboratory in the United States to specialize exclusively in the conservation and preservation of paper-based collections.
 NEDCC provides professional conservation treatment for books, maps, photographs, documents, parchment, papyrus, manuscripts, architectural plans, and works of art on paper.
 NEDCC treats many highly significant paper and photographic objects and continues to be the premiere center for the most difficult conservation challenges.

 NEDCC is a 501(c)(3) nonprofit organization, governed by a board of directors that includes state librarians, business leaders, and distinguished colleagues.